 CEA project, YENESIS, sets out to ensure that young people find truly sustainable employment: green jobs

-Youth from islands of 7 countries around Europe will embark on a journey that will take them through training, a field trip organised by the expertise partner in Norway to showcase best practices, an apprenticeship, mentoring, and a local placement.
+Youth from Islands of seven European Countries will embark on a journey, taking them through a training organized by the Expertise Partner in Norway to showcase best practices, an apprenticeship, mentoring, and a local placement.
 They will be returning to their islands as trailblazers in the four sectors of renewable energy, energy efficiency, sustainable tourism, and mobility, ready to invigorate the green sector in their home islands.
 Throughout the process, the participating youth will benefit from mentoring on entrepreneurship to give them a head start in starting their own businesses.

 This project is funded by Iceland, Liechtenstein and Norway through an EEA and Norway Grant Fund for Youth Employment and was allocated €2.3 million for a period of 40 months.